PostHog/posthog.com/contents/handbook/growth/marketing/community.md

 Questions to consider about the platforms we use:

-- Does it align with our mission and values, e.g. open source and impi
+- Does it align with our mission and values, e.g. open source and its implications
 - Does it exclude people
 - How does it compare in terms of accessibility
 - How does it compare in terms of ease of use